MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 ## Contributors

 Two-person capstone project.
-I designed the study and did the DCC analysis, the DRL model and training, the interpretation of the learned policy, and the density-based algorithm and its evaluation.
-Jaewook An built the in-simulation measurement and export path — the CBR accumulation and per-timestep packet counters that produced the data set the agent trains on (marked in the source with `% 안재욱` comments).
+I designed the study and did the DCC analysis, the training data set, the DRL model and training, the interpretation of the learned policy, and the density-based algorithm and its evaluation.
+Jaewook An wrote the in-simulation measurement and export code — the CBR accumulation and per-timestep packet counters, marked in the source with `% 안재욱` comments.

 ## Attribution and license